Pelagius of Asturias: Reign

-At some point Pelagius is said to have rebelled, but for what reasons is unknown; such rebellions by local authorities against their superiors formed a common theme in Visigothic Spain.
+At some point, Pelagius is said to have rebelled, but for what reasons is unknown; such rebellions by local authorities against their superiors formed a common theme in Visigothic Spain.
 A Muslim army was sent against him under the command of Alkama and the Christian bishop of Seville, Oppa.
 That Alkama was the general and that there was a bishop of Seville named Oppa among his ranks is generally accepted.
 A battle was fought near Covadonga (in monte Auseva or in monte Libana) in which Alkama was killed and Oppa captured.
 Moorish chronicles of the event describe Pelagius and his small force as "thirty wild donkeys", as reported by al-Maqqari in the 17th century.
-The battle is usually dated to 718 or 719, between the governorships of al-Hurr and as-Sham, though some have dated it as late as 722 and the Chronica Albeldensia dates it in the 740s.
+The battle is usually dated to 718 or 719, between the governorships of al-Hurr and al-Samh, though some have dated it as late as 722 and the Chronica Albeldensia dates it in the 740s.

 After his election as princeps (prince, principal leader) of the Asturians by the local magnates in the Visigothic manner, Pelagius made his capital at Cangas de Onís.
 The Chronica Rotensis says about this election:

 And he [Pelagius], going to his mountainous lands, gathered all those who were going to council and ascended a big mountain named Asseuua.
 He spread his orders between all the Astures, who gathered in council and elected Pelagius as their princeps.

 His kingdom, firstly centred on the eastern Asturias, soon grew.
-He married his daughter Ermesinda to the future king Alfonso I, son of Pelagius' eastern neighbour, Duke Peter of Cantabria.
+He married his daughter Ermesinda to the future king Alfonso I, son of Pelagius's eastern neighbour, Duke Peter of Cantabria.

 Pelagius reigned for eighteen or nineteen years until his death in 737, when he was succeeded by his son Fafila.

-He was buried in the church of Santa Eulalia de Abamia, located in the surroundings of the village of Corao, near Cangas de Onís.
+Pelagius was buried in the church of Santa Eulalia de Abamia, located in the surroundings of the village of Corao, near Cangas de Onís.
 His remains were transferred by King Alfonso X of Castile to the Holy Cave of Covadonga, as were those of his wife Gaudiosa and his sister.
 He left, in addition to his son and successor Fafila, a daughter, Ermesinda, who was to become progenitress, along with King Alfonso I of Asturias ("Alfonso the Catholic"), of the later royalty of Asturias.